Vasyl Bertash

 Vasyl Mykhailovych Bertash (Василь Михайлович Берташ; born 7 January 1961, in Rokytne, Ukraine) is a Ukrainian construction engineer and later politician, member of the Verkhovna Rada.

 Early years

-In 1979–1980 he worked for various Soviet agrarian firms (collective or state farms) in Dubno and Lutsk raions as a construction laborer.

-After graduating from the University of Water and Nature Management in Rivne, in 1985–1992, Bertash worked as a construction engineer and general contractor.
+Bertash was born onn 7 January 1961 in Rokytne, which was then part of the Ukrainian SSR in the Soviet Union at the time of his birth.
+In 1980 he graduated from Rivne Agricultural College while working at the Myrgoshchansky State Farm Technical School in Dubno and then at the Gorky collective farm in Lutsk.
+He pursued a postgraduate education, and in 1985 he also graduated from the Ukrainian Institute of Water Engineers with a degree in civil engineering.

-From 1992–1998, he was CEO of polish-Ukrainian company REMROL.
+After graduating, he returned to the Gorky collective farm in Lutsk then went to the Klevan Industrial Plant in Rivne.
+From 1987 to 1998 he was then General Director of the enterprise "Rembudmontazh".
+In addition, from 1992–1998, he was CEO of Polish-Ukrainian company REMROL.

-Officer career
+Politics

-From 1998–2005, he worked at the Rivne Oblast State Administration, heading regional construction department.
+From 1998–2005, he worked at the Rivne Oblast State Administration, heading the regional construction department.
 He was deputy of the Oblast Council in 2002–2006.

-Political career

 From 2006–2007, Bertash was a member of the Verkhovna Rada representing the Party of Regions.
 From 2010–2014, he served as a Governor of Rivne Oblast.
 In 2023, he was a deputy of the Rivne Oblast Council.